serialc/AdventOfCode/2025/README.md

 4. Looking at neighbourhoods on a surface
  - To make the animated gif `convert -delay 0.2 -loop 0 *.png day04.gif`
 5. Counting overlapping set contents.
+6. Working with numbers in tabular format rather than as expected.

 ### Tags